martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-and-face-recognition.md

 ## Admin settings

-Please connect to PowerShell and ensure you are running the latest version.
+Please connect to PowerShell and ensure you're running the latest version.
 For detailed instructions and the update command, refer to the [Install Microsoft Teams PowerShell ](/microsoftteams/teams-powershell-install) article.

 Admins can turn on or off voice and face enrollment for specific users, or groups using the [Team meeting policy](/powershell/module/teams/set-csteamsmeetingpolicy).
 By default, voice and face enrollment is disabled for all users in the organization, but admins can change this setting using PowerShell: